luke4u/Customer_Behaviour_Prediction/churn_prediction/README.md

-# Mobile App Behaviour Prediction
+# Mobile App Churn Prediction
-This is to create a repos for mobile app behaviour prediction: churn and enrollment.
+This is to create a repos for mobile app behaviour prediction: churn.

-Logistic regression models are created to predict app user churn rate and enrollment, respectively.
+Logistic regression models are created to predict app user churn rate.
 It includes EDA, data processing, model building and validation, feature selection.

-******Production and deployment level codes are to be opened soon.
-Stay tuned. 💕💕******
+******Production and deployment level codes are available, ENJOY. 💕💕******